load28/load28/README.md

 ### Hi 👋

-we are champion 😊
+😊  I am interested in how to share information.
-I am interested in how to share information.
 And I like to design and build architectures to develop efficiently. ❤